ifedu/generator-speedseed/docs/CHANGELOG/EN_US.md

+### v.0.25.1
+    - Fix: sd start gives error when it does not have 3 parameters

 ### v.0.25.0
     - Add sd generator to create a template for templates
     - Add to use local templates with sd start [template]